Personalized Two-sided Dose Interval: Methodology

-The loss function $\loss$ has advantageous properties, which are summarized in the following lemma. \begin{lemma} Suppose that Assumptions \ref{(A1)}--\ref{(A5)} hold.
+The loss function $\loss$ has advantageous properties, which are summarized in the following lemma. \begin{lemma} Suppose that Assumptions \ref{(A1)}-\ref{(A5)} hold.
 Let $\risk: \Fprod \rightarrow \R$ be the risk function associated with $\loss$, i.e., $ \risk( f_L,f_U \con \mu, e ) = \EXP \big\{ \loss (\bO, f_L, f_U \con \mu, e ) \big\}$.
 Then, the optimal PDI is the minimizer of the risk function with the true nuisance functions, i.e.,

-Additionally, $(f_L^*,f_U^*)$ is the minimizer of \eqref{eq-minimizer} so long as either $\mu^*$ or $e^*$ is correctly specified, i.e., \eqref{eq-minimizer} holds for $(\mu',e^*)$ and $(\mu^*,e')$ where $\mu'$ is bounded in the unit interval and $e'$ satisfies Assumption \ref{(A3)}. \end{lemma} Lemma \ref{lemma-minimizer} states that the optimal PDI is achieved by minimizing the risk function when both nuisance components are correctly specified.
+Additionally, $(f_L^*,f_U^*)$ is the minimizer of \eqref{eq-minimizer} so long as either $\mu^*$ or $e^*$ is correctly specified, i.e., \eqref{eq-minimizer} holds for $(\mu',e^*)$ and $(\mu^*,e')$ for any $\mu'$ and $e'$. \end{lemma} Lemma \ref{lemma-minimizer} states that the optimal PDI is achieved by minimizing the risk function when both nuisance components are correctly specified.
 This means that the loss function is Fisher consistent in detecting the optimal PDI.
 Additionally, if either the dose-probability curve or the propensity score is correctly specified, the loss function remains Fisher consistent.
 This property is referred to as a doubly-robust property \citep{Scharfstein1999, Lunceford2004, Bang2005} and is further discussed in Theorem \ref{thm-ExcessRisk}.